 Fallon Simard is an Anishinaabe-Metis interdisciplinary, artist, filmmaker, educator and policy writer from Couchiching First Nation in Grand Council Treaty #3 Territory.
 He is an interdisciplinary artist, research fellow at the Yellowhead Institute, policy analyst at the Chiefs of Ontario, and Owner of Contrary Company.
 His professional appointments enable research into social policy fields such as gender identity, mental-health, child-welfare, and mortality.
 The experience in these fields propels Simard to create artwork that directly investigates policy and theory in these areas through video, illustration, and memes.
 Thirza Cuthand in a review in Canadian Art describes Simard’s work “as firmly situated within a strong history in Canada of experimental Indigenous video art.
 Their experimental, politically charged work gets to the heart of issues of Indigenous sovereignty and struggle.”
 Simard graduated from OCAD University through the interdisciplinary Masters of Art, Media and Design program.
 He has exhibited at the Art Gallery of Peterborough, curated for the Queer Art Festival in Toronto, written policy for the Yellowhead Institute at Toronto Metropolitan University and participated in Plug In ICA’s Summer Institute.

-Belly of the Whale takes place on a commercial cruise ship, offering viewers a first-person Virtual Reality experience of cruising.
-As viewers wander the ship their geo-location (path of movement) is tracked and stored as a data stream.
+Built using the cross-platform game engine Unity, Belly of the Whale takes place on a commercial cruise ship, offering viewers a first-person virtual reality cruising experience.
+As viewers wander the ship, their geo-location—or movement path—is tracked and stored as a data stream.

 Xuan Ye 叶轩 works across various contexts of art, music, design and technology.
 Their works cohere around hacking-informed noisemaking, the erratum and the untranslatable.
 They make bots, edibles, digital neon signs and other multisensory networked experiences synthesizing language, code, sound, body, image, data, light, and time.